A Sustainable Approach to Control Varroa Mites - Improving the Quality of Queens using Local Resources

 5) to organize hands-on workshops and field days for local beekeepers to learn about grafting and queen rearing; and,

-6) to train under-represented minority students on apiculture, pollinator health, honeybee genetics, and breeding.
+6) to train underrepresented minority students on apiculture, pollinator health, honeybee genetics, and breeding.

-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.